AdheipSingh/datainfra-website/docs/2.pinot-on-kubernetes/index.md

 <DocMainSection>

-Control Plane For <Purple>Druid</Purple>
+Control Plane for <Purple>Pinot</Purple>

-The Control Plane for Druid on Kubernetes is an open-source tool that facilitates the creation and management of Apache Druid clusters and their associated data management operations on a Kubernetes platform.
-This tool is designed using the Kubernetes operator
+Control Plane for Pinot is an open-source kubernetes operator that facilitates the creation and management of Apache Pinot clusters and their associated data management operations on a Kubernetes platform.
+This control plane is based on Kubernetes operator pattern but is not limited to it.

 </DocMainSection>